When to Use JWT vs Server-Side Sessions: Architecture, Security & Scale

 Security Implications

 Security postures diverge significantly based on the chosen architecture.
 The JWT threat model centers on XSS-driven token theft, replay attacks across compromised endpoints, and cryptographic downgrade vulnerabilities.
 Failure to strictly validate the alg header against an explicit allowlist (e.g., RS256, ES256) exposes systems to algorithm confusion attacks.
 Server-side sessions mitigate client-side token theft via HttpOnly cookie enforcement but inherently expose CSRF vectors, requiring rigorous anti-forgery token implementation and session fixation defenses.
 Both architectures demand strict entropy generation during initialization, explicit expiration policies, and hardened storage boundaries.
 Never embed sensitive PII or role-based access control (RBAC) claims in JWT payloads; instead, reference opaque identifiers that map to server-side authorization policies.
-Enforce mandatory server-side session rotation following privilege escalation, password changes, or MFA enrollment to invalidate compromised states.
+Enforce mandatory server-side session rotation following privilege escalation, password changes, or MFA enrollment to invalidate compromised states — the same identifier-regeneration discipline used to defeat session fixation and hijacking.

 Prevention & Monitoring Hooks